designmuseum/Click-To-Call-SUGARCRM-SuiteCRM-Asetrsik-CTI-Integration/README.md

-Click-To-Call-SugarCRM-SuiteCRM-Integration
+Click To Call SugarCRM / SuiteCRM - Asetrsik CTI Integration
 ===========================================

-SugarCRM Click To Call Integration is  SugarCRM Custom Module which provide click to call facility from SugarCRM Itself.
+Click To Call SugarCRM / SuiteCRM - Asetrsik CTI Integration is  SugarCRM Custom Module which provide click to call facility from SugarCRM Itself.
 It also supports SuiteCRM.

 Demo Video
 =============================================